 Subluxations are the result of irregular motion and/or positioning of the vertebrae.
 They can be a result of stress, trauma, or repetitive injury.

 Subluxations affect the nerve pathways, which allow the brain to communicate with the rest of the body.
 Irregular nerve communication can manifest as various health problems beyond back and neck pain.

 The nervous system controls all tissues at the cellular level, which is why it is important for it be functioning optimally.
-Nerve impulses travel through the spine; therefore, it is important to have subluxations treated.
+Nerve impulses travel through the spine; therefore, we recommend subluxations treatments!

 Chiropractors are experts in detecting and treating vertebral subluxations.

-Subluxations are primarily treated through regular adjustments.
+We primarily treat subluxations through regular adjustments.
 An adjustment is a gentle force that is applied through the subluxated joint(s) to help reduce the pressure on the adjacent nerves and encourage mobility of misaligned joints.

 The purpose of the adjustments are to encourage proper alignment and improve the bodies natural healing abilities.